ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab003.md

 Connect the wires as shown in the diagram:

 #### Red
 Connect the 5V pin to the red/positive side-rail on the breadboard.
 Connect the red/positive side-rail to the row where the resistor lead is connected but the photoresistor is not (this is the input voltage into the static resistor part of the voltage divider).

 #### Green
 Connect the green wire from the other side of the static resistor (this should be in the same row as the static resistor lead and one of the photoresistor leads) to the A0 pin on the Arduino (this is one route of the voltage divider - the other route is through the photoresistor).

 #### Black
 Connect the row holding the other lead from the photoresistor to the black/negative side-rail on the breadboard.
 Connect the black/negative side-rail of the breadboard to the GND pin on the Arduino.
 This completes the circuit.

 <blockquote>
 Note: You could connect the 5V pin directly to the same row as the lone lead of the static resistor and the GND directly to the lead of the photoresistor, but I like building a habit of connecting the input voltage and ground pins from the Arduino to the side rails.
 This will come in handy in the future lessons.
 </blockquote>

 ## Writing the Code
 For this lab we will create a new file named <strong>lab02.js</strong> in the same directory as you did in Lab 1.
-There are no additional dependencies, so we don't need to make any changes to the package.json file.
+There are no additional dependencies, so you don't need to make any changes to the package.json file.

-In the lab02.js file start by declaring the key objects, including a variable for the analog pin number you will use (A0 or 0).
+In the _lab02.js_ file start by declaring the key objects, including a variable for the analog pin number you will use (A0 or 0).

 {% highlight javascript %}
 var five = require("johnny-five");